 If you die after retiring on pension, a spouse's (from an opposite sex or same sex marriage), civil partner's or, subject to certain qualifying conditions, an eligible cohabiting partner's pension and pensions for eligible children are payable.
-For each year of membership you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year (plus 1/49th of assumed pensionable pay for any enhancement given if retirement had been on ill health grounds).
-The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. 1/160th of the pensionable pay (or assumed pensionable pay where applicable) to which is added 1/160th of the pensionable pay you would have earned but for a period of absence due to unpaid additional maternity or adoption leave, unpaid shared parental leave, a trade dispute or authorised unpaid leave but only if you paid additional pension contributions to purchase the pension lost during the unpaid period, plus 49/160ths of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement.
+For each year of membership you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay you received during that year (plus 1/49th of assumed pensionable pay for any enhancement given if retirement had been on ill health grounds).
+The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. 1/160th of the pensionable pay (or assumed pensionable pay where applicable) to which is added 49/160^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement.

-For final salary membership built up before 1 April 2015 the pension payable to a spouse (where your marriage is an opposite sex marriage) is equal to 1/160th of your final pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based, unless you marry after retiring in which case it could be less.
-If you marry after retiring:
+For membership built up before 1 April 2015 the pension payable to a spouse (from an opposite sex or same sex marriage), civil partner or eligible cohabiting partner is equal to 1/160th of your career average pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based.